apache/activemq-artemis/docs/user-manual/en/clusters.md

 - `jgroups-file` attribute.
 This is the name of JGroups configuration file.
 It will be used to initialize JGroups channels.
 Make sure the file is in the java resource path so that Apache ActiveMQ Artemis can load it.
+  The typical location for the file is the `etc` directory from the broker instance.

 - `jgroups-channel` attribute.
 The name that JGroups channels connect to for broadcasting.